petermsiegel/f-string-apl/README.md

 then ^[This assumes the resulting dfn is called with the same arguments in the same calling environment in the same state.
 ]
 **∆F** returns a **dfn** that, *when called later*, will return precisely the same character expression as for *(a)*.
-This is most useful when you are making repeated use of an *f-string*, since the overhead for analyzing the *f-string* contents _once_ will be amortized over all the calls.
+This is most useful when you are making repeated use of an *f‑string*, since the overhead for analyzing the *f‑string* contents _once_ will be amortized over all the calls.

 Let's explore an example where getting the best performance for a heavily